pshyong/Shibainu/doc/sprint 0/competition.md

 **Existing Competion**

-As we are doing forum software with anonymity in mind, we have a lot of competitors such as *Piazza*, *Discourse* (utm's forum), *mybb* (old utm forum), *xenforo*, *invision* etc. However they all lack a feature to be truly anonymous.
+Since we are making internet forum, we have lots of competitors such as *Piazza*, *Discourse* (UTM's forum), *mybb* (UTM's old forum), *xenforo*, *invision*, *reddit*, etc. However they all lack a feature to be truly anonymous.

-For *piazza*, while there is an option to be fully anonymous, but by default, anonymous just means anonymous to classmates and not to your TA and instructors and none of the classes so far have enabled truly anonymous.
+For *piazza*, while there is an option to be fully anonymous, by default, anonymous is set to be "anonymous to classmates" and not to your TAs and instructors.
+While  none of the classes so far have enabled truly anonymous, as professors may be too lazy to enable that feature, our application by defualt enables anonymous posting, as no sign-up is required.

-Secondly, *Discourse*, a great Q&A forum which some may argue is better than *Piazza* with its better UI design and more functionality but in the end, it requires registration and you are nowhere near being anonymous.
+Secondly, *Discourse* is a great Q&A forum which some may argue is better than *Piazza* due to its better UI design and more functionality.
+But in the end it requires registration and you are nowhere near being anonymous.

-Then for *xenforo*, *mybb*, *invision* etc., a general multi-purpose forum, while provides a lot of functionality which includes private posting, themes, custom-addons, a marketplace etc. they also lack the fact that you cannot post without registering and you also cannot be anonymous to the public and moderators.
+While for *xenforo*, *mybb*, *invision* etc., general multi-purpose forums, they provide a lot of functionality which include private posting, themes, custom-addons, a marketplace etc. they also all lack the feature that you cannot post without registering.
+You also cannot be anonymous to the public and moderators.

-Lastly, *reddit*, the only forum that closely resembles our forum in a way such that they can create a subreddit page to user's liking and we can create a subpage that have a full-fledge forum integrated but *reddit* also lack the feature of post without registering and post anonymously.
+Lastly, *reddit*, a forum that closely resembles our forum in a way such that they can create a subreddit page to user's liking as on our program we can create a subpage that have a full-fledge forum integrated.
+But then again, *reddit* also lacks the feature of posting without registering or posting anonymously.